MahamudM90/E-SCHOOL/README.md

 ## E-SCHOOL 📚

-This is the Ui Design of E-School Learning Platform🏫
+This is the Ui Design of E-School Learning Platform 🏫

 ##### Home Page